hashicorp/design-system/website/docs/components/app-side-nav/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="<:header>" @type="named block">
-    A named block where the content for the “header” area of the App Side Nav is rendered.
-The `AppSideNav::Header` component should be added here.
+    A named block where optional content for the “header” area of the App Side Nav is rendered.
 It yields the value of `isMinimized` too.
-    <br><br>
-    When the App Side Nav is paired with the [`Hds::AppHeader`](/components/app-header) component, the `<:header>` block normally doesn’t need to be included.
   </C.Property>
   <C.Property @name="<:body>" @type="named block">
     A named block where the content for the “body” or main content of the App Side Nav is rendered.
 The `AppSideNav::List` and `AppSideNav::PortalTarget` components should be added here when used.
 It yields the value of `isMinimized` too.